ec500-software-engineering/exercise-1-modularity-YanzuWuu/README.md

 The result is as followed.
 ![exeresult](exeresult.png)

+All modules is connected and uploaded in the "All_modules" file, you can download and try.
+In each module's file, gave the link of original forms of the modules as comments.

 Known issues:

 1.The input module doesn't give input parameters automatically, so we have to give the patient's medical values at the main function, which is not intelligent.